stpierre/resume/resume.rst

   managed their integration and interoperation with over 1,000 Mac, Windows, and Linux desktops
-* Implemented and maintained a Storage Area Network to centralize storage needs and support clustering infrastructure
+* Implemented and maintained a Storage Area Network to centralize storage needs and support clustering
 * Introduced and maintained clustering and load balancing for LDAP, email, web services, and file services to increase uptime and robustness of services